bbugyi200/MyHugoBlog/content/blog/creating-comment-boxes-in-vim.md

 or know of better practices that I should be following, **please let me know in the comments.**

+{{% notice note %}}
+I have hard-coded the comment characters for various languages at the top of the `MakeBox` function.
+If your language is not listed there, you will have to make sure to add it manually.
+{{% /notice %}}

 ## The Setup

 Just copy the code above into you `vimrc` file.
 I also have the following mapping defined in my `vimrc` which you can use as is or customize to your liking (or just call `MakeBox` directly):